-Inferring a phylogenetic tree has been a major research problem since the dawn of computational molecular biology, more than 30 years ago (Camin & Sokal 1965, Sokal & Sneath 1963).
-Many attempts have been made to formalize the criteria for choosing the true tree into a mathematically tractable problem, giving rise to a variety of reconstruction algorithms.
-We mention a few of these.
-See (Felsenstein 2001) for more details.
+The understanding that many biological sequences share a single common origin is fundamental to biology.
+Such a set of contemporary sequences diverged from their ancestral sequence in a tree-like fashion.
+Inferring this phylogenetic tree has been a major research problem since the dawn of computational molecular biology, more than 30 years ago (Camin & Sokal 1965, Sokal & Sneath 1963).
+The input data available is usually a set of sequences, one per species.
+The goal is to find the tree that describes the true evolutionary history of these sequences.

+Many attempts have been made to formalize the distinction of the true tree into a mathematically tractable criterion, giving rise to a variety of reconstruction algorithms.
+We mention a few of these (see Felsenstein (2001) for more details).